 This section describes how to get Tethys Platform up and running as a fresh installation for app development.
-If you are upgrading an existing installation the refer to the Upgrade to 3.0.0 docs.
-If you are deploying a production instance of Tethys Portal refer to the Production Installation docs.
+If you are upgrading an existing installation then refer to the Upgrade to 4.2 docs.
+If you are deploying a production instance of Tethys Portal refer to the Production Installation Guide docs.
 If you want to contribute to the Tethys Platform source code itself then refer to the Developer Installation docs.

 Also, be sure that the system you are using meets the minimum System Requirements.

-conda create -n tethys -c tethysplatform -c conda-forge tethysplatform conda activate tethys
+conda create -n tethys -c tethysplatform -c conda-forge micro-tethys-platform

-conda create -n tethys -c tethys/label/dev -c tethysplatform -c conda-forge tethysplatform
+conda create -n tethys -c tethysplatform/label/dev -c conda-forge tethys-platform

 Alternatively, to install from source refer to the Developer Installation docs.

-Tethys Platform requires a PostgreSQL database server.
-There are several options for setting up a DB server: local, docker, or dedicated.
+There are several options for setting up a DB server: local, docker, or remote.
+Tethys Platform uses a local SQLite database by default.
 For development environments you can use Tethys to create a local server:

 tethys db configure

-The tethys db command (db <subcommand> [options]) will create a local database server in the directory specified by the
+The tethys db command (db command) will create a local database file in the location specified by the

 DATABASES section of the

-DIR is a relative path then the database server will be created relative to directory specified by the
+NAME is a relative path then the database file will be created relative to directory specified by the

 TETHYS_HOME environment variable.
 By default